theheking/isoform_specific_perturb_seq/README.md

 ***1_Promoter_identification***
+1.
-1A Integration of RNA-seq, ChIP-seq and CAGE-seq for MCF-7 1B Identify the genes with ideal APU events for guide 1C Comparison of promoter calling against refTSS and EPD
+    A. Integration of RNA-seq, ChIP-seq and CAGE-seq for MCF-7
+    B. Identify the genes with ideal APU events for guide
+    C. Comparison of promoter calling against refTSS and EPD

 ***2_Guide_design***
-2 Choosing ideal promoter-specific guide design
+2. Choosing ideal promoter-specific guide design

 ***3_Analysis_Scripts***